MidnightDreamerX17/skill20/Skills/SkillDetails/UseMagicDevice.md

 Different alignment (e.g. Neutral or non-aligned character trying to wield the Holy Avenger) - Difficulty +10

 Opposite of the correct alignment (e.g. Evil character trying to wield the Holy Avenger) - Difficulty +20

+## Learning From Party Members

+Average Gold Cost: 2,000

+Average Training Time for 1st Skill Level: 3 months

+Access to magic items that have various restrictions.
+The trainer must have Use Magic Device Level 10.